Business Rates Enforcement - 2 Routes - Magistrates Court or Civil Court

 ‘…the fact that there are two different routes in that case, one of which is identical to that which we have to consider, seems to me to be illuminating.
 No doubt, if the council uses the option of ordinary civil proceedings to recover arrears of non-domestic rates, the claim would be subject to section 9 of the Limitation Act, and only the last six years' arrears could be recovered.
 Correspondingly, if the council uses the other option of going to the magistrates' court for a liability order, it can only obtain such an order in respect of non-domestic rates that fell due within six years before the application to the magistrates' court.
 At that stage, therefore, the two alternative courses are treated identically for limitation purposes.’

-In Rossendale Borough Council v Hurstwood Properties (A) Limited EWHC 3461 (Ch), HHJ Hodge QC (Sitting as a Judge of the High Court), variously said:
+At first instance, in Rossendale Borough Council v Hurstwood Properties (A) Limited EWHC 3461 (Ch), HHJ Hodge QC (Sitting as a Judge of the High Court), variously said:

 At paragraph 5: